 It’s an odd thing but one of the most important areas of our property is the one that’s often overlooked.
 Considering we use our front door almost every day, it should be the one place we notice all the time – just as we admire what other people wear and their outward appearance, houses, too, can grab our attention with a smart or pretty exterior.

-Take a fresh look at your front door and give it a little lift with a summer makeover.
+Take a fresh look at your front door and give it a little lift with a seasonal makeover.
 Try a new lick of color for a more dramatic look, or perhaps a planter or pots of flowers on your steps to add natural color.

 2. Paint the door in your favorite color